maxrossi/greenlet-scheduler/doc/source/index.rst

 carbon-scheduler Documentation
 ==============================

-*carbon-scheduler* is a Python cextension which provides channels and a scheduler for Greenlet coroutines.
+*carbon-scheduler* is a Python cextension which provides channels and a scheduler for `Greenlet <https://greenlet.readthedocs.io/en/latest/>`_ coroutines.

-Check out the :doc:`installation` section for further installation information
+See :doc:`installation` section for further installation information.

 Contents
 --------